mediocregopher/hyrax/README.md

 { "domain":"____", "id":"____" }
 ```

-Anyone connected to hyrax has the ability to `get` or `sub` to the value of any key, but only those
+Anyone connected to hyrax has the ability to `get` or `mon` the value of any key, but only those
 who have properly authenticated to the key's domain have the ability to change the key.

 ## Distribution